A criterion for normality of analytic mappings: The main lemma

 Introduce now the following quantity

-where $W_f $ is any admissible for $f$ with respect to $\omega $ and $\tilde{\omega}$.
+where $\Omega_f $ is an admissible function for the mapping $f$ with respect to $\omega $ and $\tilde{\omega}$.
 We call it the Lipschitz number of $f$.
-The main result stated below says that the Lipschitz number does not depend on the choice of an admissible function (therefore the definition of $\mathbf{L}_f$ is correct).
+The main lemma stated below says that the Lipschitz number does not depend on the choice of an admissible function (therefore the definition of $\mathbf{L}_f$ is correct).